 “The only rangefinder I carry and have always recommended to other hunters is the Vortex Ranger 1000.
 I’ve harvested more big game animals than I can count, and this rangefinder does everything I need to gain an advantage in the field.
 It’s reasonably priced, and Vortex has exceptional customer service.
 Look no further.”

 – Kyle Clarke – Lifelong big game hunter on multiple continents

-If all goes as planned, you’ll get an opportunity to take a shot at an animal this season, but will you have what it takes to rise to the occasion?
-Preparation is vital, and having the right gear — like one of 2022’s best rangefinders — could give you that extra advantage you’ve been looking for.
+If all goes as planned, you’ll get an opportunity to shoot at an animal this season, but will you have what it takes to rise to the occasion?
+Preparation is vital, and having the right gear — like one of 2024’s best rangefinders — could give you that extra advantage you’ve been looking for.

-Hopefully, you leave this article with a better idea of which rangefinder you need for your upcoming hunt in 2022 and beyond.
-There are hundreds of different options on the market, and we gathered the 13 best for hunting just for you.
+Hopefully, you leave this article with a better idea of which rangefinder you need for your upcoming hunt in 2024 and beyond.
+There are hundreds of different options on the market, and we gathered some of the best for hunting just for you.
 From brands like Vortex, Sig Sauer, Leica, Bushnell, and AOFAR, we’ve got you covered.

 Whether you’re a long-range shooter, an archery hunter, or are simply looking for the best high-end rangefinder money can buy, then look no further than the options above.
-We would never steer our readers in the wrong direction and we’re confident that any of the hunting rangefinders on this list will help you immensely during the 2022 season and beyond.
+We would never steer our readers in the wrong direction, and we’re confident that any of the hunting rangefinders on this list will help you immensely during the 2024 season and beyond.

 - Spotting Scopes for Target Shooting & Hunting

 - Binoculars for Hunting [Top Glass for the Money]

 - Muzzleloader Scopes for Every Hunter’s Budget